lstechdev/VCVerifier/README.md

 In order to properly work, a connection to the WaltID-SSIKit needs to be provided.
 For information about the deployment of SSIKit, check the [official documentation](https://github.com/walt-id/waltid-ssikit) or use the [helm-chart](https://github.com/i4Trust/helm-charts/tree/main/charts/vcwaltid).

-## Testing

-Functionality of the verifier is tested via parameterized Unit-Tests, following golang-bestpractices.
-In addition, the verifier is integrated into the [vc-integrationtest](https://github.com/wistefan/vc-integrationtest), involving all components used in a typical, VerifiableCredentials based, scenario.

 ## Usage

 The VCVerifier provides support for integration in frontend-applications(e.g. typical H2M-interactin) or plain api-usage(mostly M2M).